When I am most imbalanced, I have take many dangerous and foolish risks.

 … engage in productive labor to regenerate my body, mind, and soul.

 All the while I am doing these things I am praying and others are praying for me.
-Not to have some cataclysmic supernatural encounter with the Divine; not to achieve Nirvana, a mindful being, which is really no Being at all; not to live in the eternal Now where inner harmony always is.
+Not to have some cataclysmic supernatural encounter with the Divine; not to achieve Nirvana, not to live in the eternal Now where inner harmony always is.

 I pray, others pray, and I encourage you to pray that we become like clay in the Potter’s hand, constantly being shaped for the best use we can be for the glory of God.